 The Social Security Disability Claim Process

 Please note that each case is unique and no two cases are ever going to be same.
 The Social Security Disability claim process will also likely differ for each individual applicant.
-There are a lucky few who may win their claim on their own, but most will not, thus all the more reason to consider hiring a Social Security Disability Attorney / Advocate to represent you in the matter.
+There are a lucky few who may win their claim on their own, but most will not, thus all the more reason to consider hiring a Social Security Disability Attorney / Attorney to represent you in the matter.
 This is where we come in, no matter how long or how complicated your case may be, we will be by your side consulting and guiding you through the steps.
 The following represents the general stages an individual will encounter during the Social Security Disability claim process if they choose to retain us to represent their claim.

 - Initial Consultation: Prior to applying or appealing a denied claim, we urge clients to complete a Social Security Disability free evaluation form or call us so that we have a better understanding of your medical and non-medical history.
 This will allow us to better understand you circumstances, your chances of succeeding, and whether or not we can help.
 If we believe we can win your claim and you agree to retain us, we will the take preliminary steps to prepare your claim for initial filing.

 - Initial Stage: To start your claim, an initial application must be filed, providing all relevant history of your impairment(s) as well as other factors such as employment history and your educational background.
 Once your claim has been filed, our firm will collect, organize, and submit medical or other non-medical evidence which would substantiate your chances of getting a favorable decision.
 At this stage, the administration may also request that you be evaluated by one or more independent doctors.
 Furthermore, throughout this phase, we will regularly follow up with the Social Security Administration in order to facilitate the claim process and provide supplementary evidence if necessary until a decision is made.